-Further deterioration in the general economic conditions in the travel industry, would result in another interim impairment test of our goodwill and indefinite-lived trademarks, which may result in an impairment charge to earnings in future quarters.
+Further deterioration in the general economic conditions in the travel industry may result in an impairment charge to earnings in future quarters.
 We will continue to closely monitor actual results versus our expectations as well as any significant changes in events or conditions, including the impact of COVID-19 on our business and the travel industry, and the resulting impact to our assumptions about future estimated cash flows, the weighted average cost of capital and market multiples.
-If our expectations of the operating results, both in magnitude or timing, do not materialize, or if our weighed average cost of capital increases or if market multiples decline, we may be required to record goodwill and indefinite-lived intangible asset impairment charges, which may be material.
+If our expectations of the operating results, both in magnitude or timing, do not materialize, or if our weighted average cost of capital increases or if market multiples decline, we may be required to record goodwill and indefinite-lived intangible asset impairment charges, which may be material.